- The cost of Medicare Advantage premiums can vary widely based on factors such as convenience, flexibility, and where you live.

 1. What are the "advantages" of a Medicare Advantage plan?

 Many people who chose these all-in-one plans like a more packaged approach—and the price.
 Medicare Advantage plans typically have lower premiums than Original Medicare plus a Part D prescription plan and Medigap policy.
 Plus Medicare Advantage plans usually cap out-of-pocket spending.
-In 2019, the cap is set at $6,700 for in-network services.
+In 2021, the cap is $7,550 for Part A and B services.
 That means you'll pay your co-share costs up to the cap, then your plan will pay 100% after that.

 Many add coverage for health care not included with Original Medicare, such as vision, dental, and hearing aids.
-New this year, some MA plans offer discounts for nutrition services, non-skilled in-home support, and home modifications such as grab bars in the shower or temporary wheel chair ramps that allow seniors to remain at home.
+Some MA plans offer discounts for nutrition services, non-skilled in-home support, and home modifications such as grab bars in the shower or temporary wheel chair ramps that allow seniors to remain at home.

 2. How much does Medicare Advantage cost?

 For example, if you live in Fort Myers, Florida, and take 2 generic prescriptions, there are 23 MA plans with drug coverage available.
-Of those plans, 17 are offered at $0 additional premiums; the other 6 range from $42 to $148 in monthly premiums.
-Each has different out-of-pocket maximums, different access to doctors, and other varying features.
+Of those plans, some offer $0 additional premiums, while others have monthly premiums that can range anywhere between $42 and $148.
+Each plan has different out-of-pocket maximums, different access to doctors, and other varying features.
+And remember, the specifics of these plans can change annually.

 3. What's the catch with $0 or very low premiums?